-Authorized Institution Representative: The President, the Vice President of Finance and Chief Financial Officer/Treasurer or the Vice President of Administration of the Corporation or any other person at the time designated to act on behalf of the Corporation by written certificate furnished to the Authority and the Trustee, containing the specimen signature of such person and signed on behalf of the College by the Chair, any Vice Chair or the Secretary of its Board of Trustees or the President, the Vice President of Finance and Chief Financial Officer/Treasurer or the Vice President of Administration of the College.
+Authorized Institution Representative: the President or the Vice President of Administration of the College or any other person at the time designated to act on behalf of the College by written certificate furnished to the Authority and the Trustee, containing the specimen signature of such person and signed on behalf of the College by the Chair, any Vice Chair or the Secretary of its Board of Trustees or the President or the Vice President of Administration of the College.
 Such certificate may designate an alternate or alternates.

-Authorized Investments: Investments authorized for moneys in the Accounts created under the Indenture and described in Section 5.04 of the Indenture.
+Authorized Investments: investments authorized for moneys in the Accounts created under Articles IV and V of the Indenture and described in Section 5.04 of the Indenture.

-Beneficial Owner.
-With respect to any Authorized Denomination of a Bond in Book-Entry Form, each person who beneficially owns such Bond in such Authorized Denomination and on whose behalf, directly or indirectly, such Authorized Denomination of Bond is held by the Depository pursuant to the Book-Entry System.
+Beneficial Owner: with respect to any Authorized Denomination of a Bond in Book-Entry Form, each person who beneficially owns such Bond in such Authorized Denomination and on whose behalf, directly or indirectly, such Authorized Denomination of Bond is held by the Depository pursuant to the Book-Entry System.

-Board of Trustees: The Board of Trustees of the College, and includes the Executive Committee or any other committee authorized to act for such board.
+Board of Trustees: the Board of Trustees of the College, and includes the Executive Committee or any other committee authorized to act for such board.

-Bond and Interest Sinking Fund Account: The account established pursuant to the Indenture into which the Authority and Trustee shall deposit certain moneys for payment of principal of and interest on the Bonds.
+Bond and Interest Sinking Fund Account: the account established under the Indenture into which the Authority and Trustee shall deposit certain moneys for payment of principal of and interest on the Bonds.

-Bond Closing: The original issuance, sale and delivery of the Bonds.
+Bond Closing: the original issuance, sale and delivery of the Bonds.

-Bond Purchase Agreement: The Bond Purchase Agreement among the Authority, the College and the Underwriter regarding the Bonds.
+Bond Purchase Agreement: the Bond Purchase Agreement among the Authority, the College and the Underwriter relating to the Bonds.

-Bond Resolution: The Series Resolution of the Authority adopted on March 21, 2012, authorizing the Bonds, as the same may be amended, modified or supplemented by any amendments or modifications thereof.
+Bond Resolution: the Series Resolution of the Authority adopted on February 18, 2015, authorizing the Bonds, as the same may be amended, modified or supplemented by any amendments or modifications thereof.

-Bond Year: With respect to the Bonds, (a) the period from the Issue Date to the close of business on May 1, 2012, and (b) each succeeding 12-month period ending at the close of business on May 1 of each year in which the outstanding Bonds, if paid at their stated maturity dates, will be outstanding.
+Bond Year: with respect to the Bonds, (a) the period from the Issue Date to the close of business on May 1, 2015, and (b) each succeeding 12-month period ending at the close of business on May 1 of each year in which the outstanding Bonds, if paid at their stated maturity dates, will be outstanding.

-Bonds: The Minnesota Higher Education Facilities Authority Revenue Bonds, Series Seven-N (Minneapolis College of Art and Design).
+Bonds: the Minnesota Higher Education Facilities Authority Revenue Bonds, Series Eight-D (Minneapolis College of Art and Design).

-Book-Entry Form: All the Bonds, if such Bonds are all held (i) in the name of the Depository (or its nominee) with each stated maturity evidenced by a single Bond certificate or (ii) with the approval of the College, Authority and Trustee, in any similar manner for which Beneficial Owners do not receive Bond certificates evidencing their beneficial ownership in any Bond.
+Book-Entry Form: all the Bonds, if such Bonds are all held (i) in the name of the Depository (or its nominee) with each stated maturity evidenced by a single Bond certificate or (ii) with the approval of the College, Authority and Trustee, in any similar manner for which Beneficial Owners do not receive Bond certificates evidencing their beneficial ownership in any Bond.

-Book-Entry System: A system of recordkeeping, securities clearance and funds transfer and settlement maintained for securities by the Depository and Participants (or Indirect Participants).
+Book-Entry System: a system of recordkeeping, securities clearance and funds transfer and settlement maintained for securities by the Depository and Participants (or Indirect Participants).

-Building Equipment: Those items of goods, equipment, furnishings, furniture, inventory, machinery or other tangible personal property now or hereafter owned by the College and located on the Project Site acquired from funds other than the proceeds of the Prior Bonds.
+Building Equipment: those items of goods, equipment, furnishings, furniture, inventory, machinery or other tangible personal property now or hereafter owned by the College and located on the Project Site acquired from funds other than the proceeds of the Prior Bonds.

-Business Day: Any day other than Saturday, Sunday, a legal holiday in the State of Minnesota or any other day that the Depository or banks in Minnesota are not open for business.
+Business Day: any day other than Saturday, Sunday, a legal holiday in the State of Minnesota or any other day that the Depository or banks in Minnesota are not open for business.

-Campus Buildings: All the buildings and facilities which are owned or leased by the College and located on the College's campus in Minneapolis, Minnesota, as further defined in the Loan Agreement.
+Campus Buildings: all the buildings and facilities which are owned or leased by the College and located on the Institution's campus in Minneapolis, Minnesota, and within the following boundaries: Stevens Avenue on the west; Third Avenue South on the east; 24th Street East on the north; and 26th Street East on the south.

-College, Corporation or MCAD: Minneapolis College of Art and Design, a Minnesota nonprofit corporation, its successors and assigns, as owner and operator of the Institution.
+College or MCAD: the Minneapolis College of Art and Design, a Minnesota nonprofit corporation, its successors and assigns, as owner and operator of the Institution.